ryo76/Blog-App/README.md

 - **Sign Up / Log In:** Users can create an account or log in to their existing account.
 - **Create Posts:** After logging in, users can create and manage their own blog posts.
-- **Comment on Posts:** Users can interact with content by commenting on blog posts.
+- **Update/Edit Posts:** Users can interact and update content of blog posts.

 ## Contributing